smastrom/react-rating/README.md

 When passing different shapes for each rating item, this package forces you to use icons from the same collection to keep design consistency.
 Be sure you are doing that.

-You can find clean, attribution-free SVG collections at [SVG Repo](https://www.svgrepo.com/collections/monocolor).
+You can find clean, SVG collections at [Icônes](https://icones.js.org/collection/all).

 <br />